Sage Orange · Chronicles of Sage Orange · 2026

 Generated output A live pull, 1923 Florida to 1405 Nanjing, residue carried across the seam

 A story, streaming.
-Name a real year and the cast arrives inside it.
-Speaker-tagged dialogue and narration render line by line, voiced, with an estimated listen time on every next step.
-From a live session at app.sageorange.fm.
+Dialogue and narration render line by line, voiced, with an estimated listen time.
+From a live session at sageorange.fm.

 Chronicles of Sage Orange · Hypatia of Alexandria, Act 1